 The months with the highest UV index are April through

 August, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for the ordinary person.
+A UV Index value of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for the ordinary person.